Welcome to Learning Lab VT

 - Personalized to meet the specific needs of each and every educators.
 Educators identify and pursue their own inquiry questions.

 - Proficiency-based, to ensure all educators practice and develop the fundamental mindsets and skills of student-centered learning.
 Educators use our learning scales to guide and track their learning.

 - Committed to a creating a trusting learning community so educators are game for opening their classrooms, minds, and hearts to each other and their students.
-Educators use a variety of technology (Flipgrid, Slack, Hangouts, website, blogs) to get to know each other and publish their inquiry questions and request / make visits to each other’s classrooms.
+Educators use a variety of technology (Flipgrid, VoiceThread, Hangouts, website, blogs) to get to know each other and publish their inquiry questions and request / make visits to each other’s classrooms.

 - Blended with the just-right mix of in-person and asynchronous learning opportunities so teachers can work at times and places that work for them.
 This scope and sequence gives a good sense of the rhythm of the year and how we work when we’re together and apart.